Are New Emergency Managers “Reinventing the Wheel?”

 “We haven’t really prepared for succession in terms of having a group of people with a lot of institutional knowledge and a lot of activation experience.
 And I think that’s probably our biggest challenge,” said Curry Mayer, emergency manager of Bellevue, Wash.

 Transferring institutional knowledge

-Director of the Center for Homeland Defense and Security at the Naval Postgraduate School in Moterey, Calif., said concerns regarding lost institutional knowledge are neither new, nor unique to the emergency management field.
+Director of the Center for Homeland Defense and Security at the Naval Postgraduate School in Monterey, Calif., Glen Woodbury said concerns regarding lost institutional knowledge are neither new, nor unique to the emergency management field.
 He recommends newer emergency managers simply seek counsel from more seasonsed professionals to learn this institutional knowledge.
-He expressed confidence that the newer generations are very capable of facing upcoming crises and that it’s OK for them to try new strategies.
+He expressed confidence that newer generations are capable of facing upcoming crises and that new strategies could only help.

 McKay also notes that emergency managers sometimes forget about documentation of past crises.
-These records can provide valuable information about what worked in the past and what didn’t, giving new emergency managers a wealth of experiences to glean from and the opportunity to stand on the shoulders of giants.
+These records can provide valuable information about what worked in the past and what didn’t.
+Unsurprisingly, this gives new emergency managers a wealth of experiences to draw from.

 Advice for emergency managers